godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 sharpening becomes.
 A gap just big enough for your textures to fit keeps transitions short and subtle.

-Setting **Min LOD** equal to **Max LOD** pins every streamed texture to that
-level: quality stays constant and no streaming transitions occur, while the sharper mipmap levels are still never loaded.
+Setting **Min LOD** and **Max LOD** to the same value pins every streamed texture to that level: quality stays constant and no streaming transitions occur, while the sharper mipmap levels are never loaded.
 This can be used to implement a "texture quality" setting.

 Some textures may require a **Max LOD** setting that prevents it from losing important detail like alpha channels used for alpha scissors or other fine